 Legislative compliance

-Some workgroup participants have requested clarification from National Grid on legislative compliance of the Modification proposal with reference to TAR NC.
+Some workgroup participants have requested clarification from National Grid on legislative compliance of the Modification proposal with reference to the Tariff Network Code.
 Specifically, there remain questions about use of commodity charging for some of the future implementation years of the Modification.

 [National Grid are to supply a response to the issues raised.]